core-wg/resource-directory/draft-ietf-core-resource-directory.md

   The Echo mechanism (previously suggested in various places but never exclusively) is the one prescribed way of getting this ordering, making the echo-request-tag reference normative.

+* Improved expression about when an RD needs to verify simple registration.

+  The simple wording missed the authorization part, and did not emphasize that this is a per-deployment property.

 * Inconsistencies and extraneous quotings removed from examples.